One Man Injured in Crash on Industrial Street in Presque Isle - NewsBreak

 New Business Potential at Popular Location in Fort Fairfield, Maine

 A very well known location in Fort Fairfield is a great opportunity for an entrepreneur.
-Fort Fairfield would love to see a place back in business.
+Fort Fairfield would love to see a place serving food and offering up some delicious pizza and other items.
 The diner is a great meeting spot to hang out with family and see neighbors.
 Plus, there are apartments to rent in the heart of town.

 wagmtv.com